betagouv/ai-cli/templates/ides/CONTRIBUTE.md

 ## 🎯 Overview

-This guide explains how to add support for a new IDE to the betagouv-ai-cli system.
+This guide explains how to add support for a new IDE to the agnostic-ai system.
 Each IDE needs:
 1. An `init.sh` script to set up configuration
 2. A `.gitignore` file to ignore generated files
 3. Documentation of the IDE's configuration format